 Well, thankfully Mantic persisted, and we settled on a comfortable middle ground.
 The core game is designed as we’d originally planned, but we’ve put a load of work into an expansion set – the Unseen Master – which lets you team up with your friends to work against the game (and then, because this is still League of Infamy, stab them all in the back and run off with their coin purses).
 We were ever so keen to make sure that this doesn’t feel tacked-on, and retains the atmosphere of the core game while sticking to those three design goals.

 “Oi, James!”
 I can imagine Rob screaming, as he proofreads this.
 “Stop rambling and tell them what it does!”
-Imaginary Rob is much scarier than real Rob – especially with today being Halloween and all – so I’ll oblige.
+Imaginary Rob is much scarier than real Rob – so I’ll oblige.

 The Keep Setup Deck